-Ideally, you want to get a finished product — your minimum viable product or MVP — out into the market as fast as possible.
+Ideally, you want to get a Ideally, you want to build an MVP (minimum viable product) and get it out into the market as fast as possible. out into the market as fast as possible.
 In doing so, you can validate the product and quickly gather feedback about everything pertaining to it, including UX.

 Companies that do this can stay lean in their product design and development while ensuring their product offers a solution to the customer’s problem.

 Tips to improve product design for a better customer experience